History of Trea Turner in Timeline

 June 14, 2015: Traded to Nationals and Assigned to Harrisburg Senators

-In June 2015, Trea Turner was officially traded to the Washington Nationals after remaining with the Padres organization until he was eligible to be traded.
+In mid-June 2015, Trea Turner stayed with the Padres organization until mid-June 2015 because he was ineligible to be traded for a year after being drafted.

-On August 21, 2015, Trea Turner was promoted to the major leagues by the Washington Nationals, making his MLB debut that night.
+On August 21, 2015, Trea Turner was promoted to the major leagues by the Washington Nationals and made his MLB debut that night.

 2015: Assigned to San Antonio Missions

-In 2015, Trea Turner was assigned to the San Antonio Missions of the Class AA Texas League where he hit .322 with 5 home runs.
+In 2015, Trea Turner was assigned to the San Antonio Missions of the Class AA Texas League.

 2015: Traded to the Washington Nationals